 - Medicine making – how to make herbal preparations

-- Body systems – basic foundation for understanding the body’s physical functions
+- Body systems – basic foundation for understanding the body’s physical functions with an energetic understanding

 - Case studies – working cases to learn assessment and herbal formulations